mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 **In simple words, the Kernel manages CPU scheduling, while the administrator identifies and resolves the root cause of the high CPU usage.**

 ---

+# 📁 Section 2: Linux File System

+Learn the Linux File System from an interview perspective.
+This section covers the directory structure, navigation, file handling, links, and commonly used commands that every Linux/DevOps engineer should know.

+---